Towards exact structural thresholds for parameterized complexity: Introduction

 In the dense setting and especially for a higher number $\ncols$ of colors, this issue is amplified.
-Here, we consider the states of twinclasses in a partial solution and not of single vertices.
-Whereas we had one dominating vertex state in the sparse setting, there is now a hierarchy of dominating states: any state that does not delete all vertices in the twinclass is dominated by a state that deletes further vertices in the twinclass.
-For \DTC, the maximum number of states is achieved on a true twinclass of size $\ncols$ and we can partition the states into levels based on the number of deletions they induce.
+Here, we consider the states of twinclasses, instead of single vertices, in a partial solution.
+For a twinclass, there is a hierarchy of dominating states: any state that does not delete all vertices in the twinclass is dominated by a state that deletes further vertices in the twinclass.
+For \DTC, the maximum number of states is achieved on a true twinclass of size $\ncols$ and we can partition the states into \emph{levels} based on the number of deletions they induce.
 Within each level, the states are pairwise non-dominating.
 Consequently, we restrict the family of partial solutions so that for every level the number of twinclasses with that level is fixed.
-This requires a more involved construction of the structure gadget which now has to distinguish states based on their level.
+This requires a considerably more involved construction of the structure gadget which now has to distinguish states based on their level.